bkinsey808/graphql-fullstack-seed/README.md

 ## Getting started
 This project uses a postgres db, but "should" be compatible with any db TypeORM supports. https://typeorm.github.io/databases-and-drivers.html
 Set up the db username and password in server/db-config.js .
-TypeORM will create the db schema for you.git
+TypeORM will create the db schema for you.

 ## Client
 Angular CLI.
 Eventually with ngrx, Apollo Client.
 Goal is to keep GraphQL queries co-located with container components yet keep state sanely managed by ngrx.